EmmaluFox/mars-mission/README.md

 An educational website for inspiring interest in Mars.

-You can view it at https://techswitch-mars-mission.herokuapp.com/ (or our staging environment at https://techswitch-mars-mission-stage.herokuapp.com/)
+You can view it at https://angry-bohr-288831.netlify.app/

 ## Setup
 The app is a react application built using Create React App.